AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md

      ![](assets/lock-icon-on-simple-task-in-the-balancer-350x119.png)

-   For more information about the conditions that need to be met to update Planned Hours in the Workload Balancer, see the following section in this article: [Update task Planned Hours when managing user allocations](#update).
+   For more information about the conditions that need to be met to update Planned Hours in the Workload Balancer, see the following section in this article: [Update task Planned Hours when managing user allocations](#update-task-planned-hours-when-managing-user-allocations).
 For information about task Duration Types, see [Overview of Task Duration and Duration Type](../../manage-work/tasks/taskdurtn/task-duration-and-duration-type.md).

 1. (Conditional) If the task is assigned to more than one user, repeat these steps for each user assigned to the task to update the allocations for each user.

    Anyone that has access to view the Workload Balancer and views the same users and the same projects you managed now views the updated allocation for the users you managed.

-## Update task Planned Hours when managing user allocations
+## Update task Planned Hours when managing user allocations {#update-task-planned-hours-when-managing-user-allocations}

 You can update the Planned Hours of a task when managing user allocations in the Workload Balancer for the task.
 This happens when the total of the updated allocated hours does not match the original total of the Planned Hours for a task.